toddbranch/ECE382/notes/L24/L24_Mapping_C_to_Assembly.md

 	ret
 ```

-Our first four instructions are identical to our original program.
+Our first four instructions are identical to our first sample program.
 We're setting up the frame pointer and allocating our variable on the stack.

 Next, we're moving our variable into r15.
-It looks like our Application Binary Interface (ABI) says that the first parameter to a function should be passed in through r15 - so we move our variable into r15.
+Remember, our ABI says that the first parameter to a function should be passed in through r15 - so we move our there.

 Next, we call the recursiveSummation subroutine the compiler has created.